garyttt/unattended_jenkins_image_build/README.md

 3.1 create first admin user account
 3.2 set baseURL
 3.3 enable agent to master access control
-4. The build script makes use of bash shell functions to download awscli v2, kops and terraform binaries so as to be copied to jenkins docker image
+4. The build script makes use of bash shell functions to download/install awscli v2 (in container), download kops and terraform binaries so as to be copied to jenkins docker image
 5. The jenkins docker image also includes typical tools including curl, git, jq, maven, tree, wget, zip, python3, pip3, ansible 2.9.10, jinja2, dnspython

 # How to build the image